hyperswine/terraformer-3d/README.md

 A 3D game engine but completely in rust/std/cargo.
 - based on godot 3d and unreal 4
 - technically platform independent given the no problems in the underlying dependencies.
 But optimised unsafe blocks for Quanta.
+- rn, just the backend.
+Can build a frontend in iced-rs that directly connects to the backend.

 ## Key features
 - make interactive 3D first person/3rd person games easily